 Adopting a plant-based diet benefits your health and positively impacts the environment.
 Compared to animal agriculture, plant-based diets require fewer natural resources, such as water and land, to produce, leading to a smaller carbon footprint.

-Additionally, many people choose to follow a plant-based diet for ethical reasons, such as reducing the demand for factory-farmed meat and supporting more humane animal treatment.
+Additionally, many people follow a plant-based diet for ethical reasons, such as reducing the demand for factory-farmed meat and supporting more humane animal treatment.

 Common Misconceptions About Plant-Based Diets